zappajs/zappajs/README.md

 - Questions, suggestions?
 Drop us a line on the [mailing list](http://groups.google.com/group/zappajs)

-- Rather do it realtime?
-Join the IRC channel on freenode: [#zappajs]((irc://irc.freenode.net/zappajs)

 - Found a bug?
 Open an [issue](http://github.com/zappajs/zappajs/issues) at github

 - Check the project's history at the [change log](https://github.com/zappajs/zappajs/blob/master/CHANGELOG.md)